By Timothy Butler, CEO

 Even still, Amazon seems to lack real understanding about where the transformative effects of edge computing lie.
 Where does the data originate?
 Is it able to share a unique historical context with employees?
 Does it allow on-site personnel to improve downstream outcomes?
 This is where putting data onto assets becomes the missing link.
 When data travels with an object, and is able to become progressively more detailed at every point of human interaction, humans can absorb and contribute to the organization’s intelligence in ways that add meaning to their roles.
 Edge computing is not just about creating faster, quicker, data.
 It’s about finding better ways to use data, and that requires active employees who are enabled to own the process.

 Greengrass appears destined to help with decisions at the point of read, but another question lingers: can it likewise make human assets more valuable?
 Big, enterprise value has to start with a small, specific improvements in job roles and performance.
 That’s what will drive positive, enterprise-level outcomes.
 An airline empowers its ground crews to reduce time on the tarmac and thus improve overall profitability; medicines prove their authenticity to an aftermarket caregiver through an embedded, digital signature with NSA-level encryption, and expand trust for a brand; line workers in an aseptic pharmaceutical plant use data to protect the company against batch-level contamination and the specter of a vast recall.
 Focus on solving small issues, and they will add up to BIG!

 Amazon, please show us the path for Greengrass to “go big.”

-To learn more about why data at an asset’s physical layer matters, visit this page.
+To learn more about why data at an asset’s physical layer matters, schedule a demo here.